ops0 engineering article

 Architecture and strategy.
 10-15% of time.
 Designing new systems.
 Evaluating tools.
 Planning migrations.

 Look at that distribution.
 The majority of work is execution.
-The minority is the high-judgment, strategic work that actually requires human expertise.
+The minority is the high-judgment, strategic work that requires human expertise.

 AI can handle execution.